satsuki6338/pc-nrfconnect-ble-with-movTAG/README.md

 ## [v1.1.3] - 2020-07-15
 Commit #6: [Function] Added Functionality for recording data from single movTAG to COM1 port.
 ## [v1.2] - 2020-07-16
 Commit #7: [Function] Can now record data from multiple movTAGs to COM1 port.
 Finshed functionality for recording data from multiple movTAGs to log file and COM1 port.
+Recording rate is 5 Hz.

 ## Installation